logicuniverse/manifesto/README.md

 ---

-## IV.
+## III.
 The Execution Plane: The Four Quadrants of Logic

 The **Execution Plane** is the operational surface defined by the intersection of the **X-Axis (Push/Pull)** and the **Y-Axis (Time/Space)**.
 Every LU manifests its behavior on this plane through a specific combination of its interaction polarity and its existence modality.